Evaluating the Hip Joint.

 you could note that

-internal rotation is fairly free here
+external rotation is fairly free here

-and external rotation is pretty limited.
+internal rotation is pretty limited.

-So as I move into external rotation,
+So as I move into internal rotation,

 there’s not as much motion